All Current & Upcoming Anime Fortnite Skins (2026)

 Fortnite x Bleach Anime Skins: All Available Characters

 Bleach arrived in Fortnite on December 20, 2025, during the Winterfest holiday event, bringing Soul Reapers from the Thousand-Year Blood War arc to the game.
 The collaboration stands out with built-in transformation emotes that let Ichigo and Rukia shift between their normal and powered-up forms mid-match, adding dynamic visual effects to battles.
+A second wave arrived August 7, 2026, adding Yoruichi Shihōin and Kisuke Urahara to the roster and bringing the franchise's total to six skins.

 Bleach released these Soul Reapers in Fortnite: